Definition:

 Materiality = $100M *2% = $2M

-Note: Auditors Professional Judgement is a key consideration to determine the applicable percentage on the Materiality benchmark.
-Also another key factor for Performance Materiality calculation is the industry in which the entity operates.
-For instance, 2% of Net income is appropriate for trading industry.
-However, 1% of Net income might be appropriate for IT industry.
+Note: Auditors’ Professional Judgement is a key consideration to determine the applicable percentage on the Materiality benchmark.
+Also, another key factor for Performance Materiality calculation is the industry in which the entity operates.
+For instance, 2% of Net income is appropriate for the trading industry.
+However, 1% of Net income might be appropriate for the IT industry.
 So, there is no fixed formula to determine this percentage.
 It all depends on the factors mentioned above.

-Auditor determines that tolerable misstatements shall not exceed 20% of materiality.
-Tolerable misstatement is the monetary amount set by auditor in such a way that it does not exceeds aggregate of actual misstatements.
+The auditor determines that tolerable misstatements shall not exceed 20% of materiality.
+Tolerable misstatement is the monetary amount set by the auditor in such a way that it does not exceed the aggregate of actual misstatements.
 So, the Performance Materiality is 80% of materiality.

 Therefore, Performance materiality is $2M*80% = $1.6M